 - Environment: The grid is the environment, and each square on the grid is a state.

-- Agent: The agent is the player that moves around the grid.
+- Agent: The agent is the player who moves around the grid.

 - Actions: The agent can move up, down, left, or right.